niflows/niflow-manager/README.md

 #### Specification of the environment

 The main part of the build specification is `required_env` and it specifies the environment needed to run the workflow.
-Since [Nuerodocker](https://github.com/ReproNim/neurodocker) is used to create Dockerfile, we are using the same fields as Neurodocker specification
+Since [Neurodocker](https://github.com/ReproNim/neurodocker) is used to create Dockerfile, we are using the same fields as Neurodocker specification
 (with one exception that the base part should contain image and pkg-manager in one dictionary).
 The full Neurodocker specification can be found [here](https://github.com/ReproNim/neurodocker#supported-software).
 Specification in the `required_env` is also used as an additional environment during testing with `nfm test.`

-#### Specification of the entry point
-An optional field `entrypoint` is used to set an entrypoint for the container (niflow-{ORGANIZATION}-{WORKFLOW} is the default value).

 ```
 build: